charonsboat/workstation-provisioners/ubuntu-14.04/README.md

 # ubuntu 14.04

 This provisioning script will install everything in the ```install.sh``` file under the scripts directory.
 If any of the applications in the install script have a corresponding script file, that script will be run instead of just using apt-get.
-This provisioning script was originally forked from [xcjs's ubuntu 14.04 provisioning script](https://github.com/xcjs/workstation-provision/tree/master/ubuntu-14.04) but has changed tremendously.

 ## usage